srinivassaitangudu/helpers1/docs/work_tools/all.invoke_workflows.how_to_guide.md

   # Remove what you don't want to commit.

-  # Do not change anything or run the linter otherwise your feature branch will not
+  # Do not change anything or run Linter, otherwise your feature branch will not
   merge easily.
   > git diff
   > git checkout master -- ...